-A beautiful small hotel lovingly restored from three colonial buildings to create an exclusive but relaxed 30 room accommodation option in the centre of Cartagena's Old Town.
+A beautiful small hotel lovingly restored from three colonial buildings to create an exclusive but relaxed 30 room accommodation option in the center of Cartagena's Old Town.

 Hotel Las Islas